devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 ```
 _Code Snippet 39: Wisgen Favorite BLoC Tests 2 [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_

-In this test, we create three wisdoms and add/remove them from the favorite BLoC by sending the corresponding events.
-We use the _emitsInOrder()_ _matcher_ to tell the framework that we are working with a Stream and looking for a specific set of events to be emitted in order [[@angelovUnitTestingBloc2019]](https://medium.com/flutter-community/unit-testing-with-bloc-b94de9655d86).
+In this test, we create three wisdoms and add/remove them from the favorite BLoC by sending the corresponding Events.
+We use the _emitsInOrder()_ _matcher_ to tell the framework that we are working with a Stream and looking for a specific set of Events to be emitted in order [[@angelovUnitTestingBloc2019]](https://medium.com/flutter-community/unit-testing-with-bloc-b94de9655d86).
 The Flutters test framework also offers many other Stream matchers besides _emitsInOrder()_ [[@dartteamAsynchronoustestsTestDart2019]](https://pub.dev/packages/test#asynchronous-tests):

-- _emits()_ matches a single data event.
+- _emits()_ matches a single data Event.
-- _emitsError()_ matches a single error event.
+- _emitsError()_ matches a single error Event.
-- _emitsDone_ matches a single done event.
+- _emitsDone_ matches a single done Event.
 - _emitsAnyOf()_ consumes events matching one (or more) of several possible matchers.
 - _emitsInAnyOrder()_ works like emitsInOrder(), but it allows the matchers to match in any order.
-- _neverEmits()_ matches a stream that finishes without matching an inner matcher.
+- _neverEmits()_ matches a Stream that finishes without matching an inner matcher.
 - And more [[@dartteamAsynchronoustestsTestDart2019]](https://pub.dev/packages/test#asynchronous-tests)

 ### Mockito